nodijaka/NiceduEngine/README.md

 # eduEngine

-Course framework for **DA376B Game Engine Architecture**, Malmö University 2025.
+Course framework for **DA376B Game Engine Architecture**, Malmö University.
 Assets can be downloaded from the course page (not included in the repository).

 ## Requirements